marcusolsson/obsidian-plugin-docs/docs/settings.md

 }
 ```

-`display()` is where we build the content for our settings tab.
+`display()` is where you build the content for the settings tab.

 `new Setting(containerEl)` appends a setting to the container element.
-In this example, we configure a text field using `addText`, but there are several other setting types available.
+This example uses a text field using `addText`, but there are several other setting types available.

-Whenever the value of the text field changes, we update the settings object and then save it to disk:
+Update the settings object whenever the value of the text field changes, and then save it to disk:

 ```ts {2,3}
 .onChange(async (value) => {